smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/02-Docker-image/README.md

 sudo service docker start
 ```

-Windows:
+### Windows

-- Make sure the Docker application is running
+Make sure the Docker application is running (you should see a whale in your menu bar).

 ### Once you are done with Docker...